Board of Directors

 Board Member

 Matthew is an alumnus of the University of Scranton and achieved a masters in pastoral care in ministry from Loyola University in Maryland.
-He served as a Jesuit Volunteer for two years in Tacna, Peru, at the Cristo Rey Center for the Working Child and did a volunteer year at the Artesenado de Nazareth with the Salesians in Mexico City, a special place with deep ties to the University of Scranton family.
-He’s since worked in Spanish language communications, hosting a Spanish language television program through the Diocese of Trenton called Cristo Para Todos which aired on Philadelphia’s Telemundo and New York’s Univision.
+He served for two years in Tacna, Peru, at the Cristo Rey Center for the Working Child through the Jesuit Volunteer Corps and did a volunteer year at the Artesenado de Nazareth with the Salesians in Mexico City, a special place with deep ties to the University of Scranton family.
+He’s since worked in Spanish language communications hosting a Spanish language television program through the Diocese of Trenton called Cristo Para Todos which aired on Philadelphia’s Telemundo and New York’s Univision.
 Matthew currently serves as campus minister and religion teacher at Notre Dame High School in Lawrenceville, N.J.

 Grace Holcomb